 - Does research support Unified Sports®?
 You bet it does!
 Check out the numerous studies that have been conducted regarding Unified Sports®.

 - ESPN has served as the Global Presenting Sponsor of Special Olympics Unified Sports® since 2013.

 - SONC has partnered with the N.C.
 High School Athletic Association to include Unified Track as part of the athletic program in high schools across the state.
-Learn more about how this programs works and how it is opening the door to high school athletics for students with intellectual disabilities.
+Learn more about Interscholastic Unified Track and Field, how the program works and how it is opening the door to high school athletics for students with intellectual disabilities.